 Step 5 - Weaving

 Start at the edge next to the initial running stitches to create the horizontal threads.
-Start with running stitches until you reach the vertical threads.
-Once again do not start with a knot.
+Use running stitches until you reach the vertical threads.
+Once again, do not start with a knot.

-Now weave the needle and thread through the hole threads and as you go in and out the threads like the fabric will be recreated.
+Now weave the needle and thread through the hole threads.
+As you go in and out, a fabric will be recreated.
 Keep your tension loose and as close as possible to the original fabric.

-Darning can be timeconsuming but extremely successful if done carefully.
+Darning can be time-consuming but extremely successful if done carefully.
 Look how beautifully the darning stitches on this sock interlock.
+Learn more about how to darn a sock.

-Choose the correct thread and machine needle to suit the fabric you will be repairing.
+Choose the correct thread and sewing machine needle to suit the fabric you will be repairing.
+If you are stitching denim, use a denim needle.

 Add in a stabilizing net or interfacing to attach at the back of the darned hole.
 This helps to keep the fabric from pulling and ads control while stitching.

-Use the same direction tips for the machine stitches and a free motion embroidery style of machine stitching.
+Use the same direction as the hand-darning stitches.
 Cover the vertical space and then the horizontal space.
 Cut away the stabilizer at the back when all the darning is complete.

-Some of your repair work may just require a straight tear to be fixed.
+Some of your repair work may just require a straight tear to be fixed with a darning stitch.
 Get the edges of the tear together and put a stabilizer net at the back to keep the area together and ensure the tear does not gape.

 The diagonal repair is especially suited to stretch fabrics because the diagonal stitch has more elasticity and give.